open-source-at-illinois/git-gud/README.md

 ### git revert
 - While resetting works great for local branches on your own machine, its method of "rewriting history" doesn't work for remote branches that others are using.
-- In order to reverse changes and  _share_  those reversed changes with others, we need to use  `git revert`.
+- To reverse changes and  _share_  those reversed changes with others, we need to use  `git revert`.
 - For instance, if you want to undo the changes from the last commit with the ID `abcdef`, you can use the below command to create a new commit that undoes those changes while keeping the commit history intact.
 ```bash
 git revert abcdef